 If page speed isn’t the most important consideration when choosing a host, security certainly is.
 Secure WordPress hosting ensures that your data remains yours, and it protects your customers as well.
 Key security features to look for when shopping for managed WordPress hosting include dedicated hosting environments, firewalls, automated backups, and monitoring for malicious plugins.

 Which WordPress Hosting Option Is Best For You?

 Of course, each hosting solution has its relative pros and cons, and we’ve highlighted some of those above.
-Ultimately, the hosting you choose should reflect the budget you have to work with, your site’s goals, and the niche you work in.
-However, you can make an educated guess as to what will be the best fit, before looking into each option further.
+Ultimately, the WordPress hosting you choose should reflect the budget you have to work with, your site’s goals, and the niche you work in.
+However, you can make an educated guess as to which WP hosting choice will be the best fit, before looking into each option further.